borrowbot/simple_state_recurrent_model/README.md

-This project is a implementation of a ARMA(1, n)-style, linear, recurrent, auto-regressive model that I have recently written about on my blog.
-This model is able to extract parts of strings which represent simple semantic entities, such as references monetary values or dates:
+This project is a implementation of an ARMA(1, n)-style, linear, recurrent, auto-regressive model that I have recently written about on my blog.
+This model is able to extract parts of strings which represent simple semantic entities, such as references to monetary values or dates:

 <img src="https://github.com/borrowbot/simple_state_recurrent_model/raw/master/readme_resources/example_inference.png">
 <!-- green color: #a1e579, grey color: #474747 -->